-Over the next few months, Creator Studio Classic will be going away.
+Creator Studio Classic is gradually going away for all channels throughout the first several months of 2020.
 Use this article to understand which features and tools will be built in YouTube Studio, and which will be going away with Creator Studio Classic.

 New YouTube Studio features

 The following are some of the completely new features in YouTube Studio.

 - Realtime data for thumbnail impressions and CTR

 - New metrics to learn what percentage of your subscriber base can get notifications from your channel